Chart Color Schemes

 St Helens Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-St Helens Park's dwelling structures, as per the latest Census, consisted of 89.4% houses and 10.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 78.5% houses and 21.5% other dwellings.
-Home ownership in St Helens Park was at 21.5%, with mortgaged dwellings at 49.2% and rented ones at 29.3%.
+St Helens Park's dwellings, as per the latest Census, consisted of 89.4% houses and 10.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 78.5% houses and 21.5% other dwellings.
+Home ownership in St Helens Park stood at 21.5%, with mortgaged dwellings at 49.2% and rented ones at 29.3%.
 The median monthly mortgage repayment was $1,966, below Sydney metro's average of $2,100.
-The median weekly rent figure was $400, compared to Sydney metro's $380.
-Nationally, St Helens Park's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The median weekly rent was $400, compared to Sydney metro's $380.
+Nationally, St Helens Park's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing